 Problems of Internal Devaluation

 - Cutting public spending without any monetary stimulus leads to lower economic growth and higher unemployment.
 Internal devaluation can be a very painful process as it can take a long time to regain competitiveness by reducing prices and wages.
 Latvia has witnessed a long period of economic decline and higher unemployment since seeking to pursue a form of internal devaluation.
 The decline in Latvia GDP is a near record fall of 25%.
-1
+[1.
+CEPR put much of the blame on the decision to maintain a fixed exchange rate and internal devaluation]

 - Resistance to wage cuts.
 As Keynes noted, there is much resistance to nominal wage cuts.
 Unions invariably seek to maintain nominal wage levels leading to potential strikes and disruption.